-The purpose of this question is to understand the resources which companies use to measure societal impact specifically for the strategic giving program identified in Part 1 of this question.
+The purpose of this question is to understand the resources which companies use to measure societal impact specifically for the strategic giving program identified in Question II.E.
+Strategic Program Evaluation.
 Please consider resources used for all impact evaluation activities, such as designing evaluation processes, collecting/interpreting data, and any other activities conducted in the survey year.
 Respondents may select as many resources as necessary:

-1. Internal Resource, Developed Entirely In-House Companies that conduct their own impact evaluation activities.
-While giving officers may know about external tools and resources, this

-- option should only be selected if the evaluation resource was not influenced by external strategies or tools. - 2.
+- Internal Resource, Developed Entirely In-House Companies that conduct their own impact evaluation activities.
+While giving officers may know about external tools and resources, this option should only be selected if the evaluation resource was not influenced by external strategies or tools. - 2.
 Internal Resource: Developed In-House, Informed by External Tool(s) or Model(s) Companies that conduct impact evaluation activities by applying tool(s) or model(s) developed externally.
-Please list the tool(s) and/or resource(s) used by your company in the notes field. - 3.
-External Resource: Grantee Companies that partnered with their grantee(s) to conduct impact evaluation activities for the strategic giving program. - 4.
-External Resource: Consulting Firm Companies that hired a consulting firm to conduct impact evaluation activities for the strategic giving program.
-Consulting firms can be either for-profit or nonprofit. - 5.
-External Resource: Research Institution Companies that hired external researchers to conduct impact evaluation activities for the strategic giving program.
-An example is American Institutes for Research - 6.
+Please list the tool(s) and/or resource(s) used by your company. - 3.
+External Resource: Grantee Companies that partnered with their grantee(s) to conduct impact evaluation activities for the strategic giving program. - External Resource: Consulting Firm Companies that hired a consulting firm to conduct impact evaluation activities for the strategic giving program.
+Consulting firms can be either for-profit or nonprofit.

+- 5. External Resource: Research Institution Companies that hired external researchers to conduct impact evaluation activities for the strategic giving program.
+An example is American Institutes for Research. - 6.
 External Resource: University Companies that partnered with university researchers to conduct impact evaluation activities. - 7.
 External Resource: Public Agency Companies that relied on statistics tracked by the government or other public research organizations.
 An example would be school district test results. - 8.
 Other Any other resource used by the company to conduct impact measurement activities.
-Please provide details in the notes field.
+Please provide details.